ArveyArcilla/Arrowsmith-4-probably-my-main-/README.md

 -The T34 is the final variation of the tank using concept of the T29 and using the same hull as the T30 but for an exchange of 120mm gun based on the M1 anti-aircraft gun

+-I like it because very cool nice looking Heavy Tank

 ---

 6. M26 Pershing